 I don't have many words for Christopher Cruz ’17, besides these: I don't think it was the right measure to take.

 At least someone in that room is likely to end up in elected office someday, right?
 (I mean come on, this is Harvard.)
 When you think about it, that's kind of terrifying.

-I mean, I don't have a great deal of faith that the Harvard UC is doing much to actively prepare the future leaders of the world to act as elected officials, but at the same time, the idea that our elected UC representatives, in majorem, believe that it's okay to issue formal statements on behalf of the student body with less research behind them than I try to put into blog posts on My Faults My Own is...troubling?
-After all, the news about HarvardKey only caught my eye because I had literally come from a CS262 lecture on its importance in the context of Harvard's distributed computer systems; how many other things has the UC done with a similar degree of rigor?
+I mean, I don't have a great deal of faith that the Harvard UC is doing much to actively prepare the future leaders of the world to act as elected officials, but at the same time, the idea that our elected UC representatives, in majorem, believe that it's okay to issue formal statements on behalf of the student body with less research behind them than I try to put into posts on this blog is...troubling?
+After all, the news about HarvardKey only caught my eye because I had literally come from a cs262 lecture on its importance in the context of Harvard's distributed computer systems; how many other things has the UC done with a similar degree of rigor?

 In one of my favorite quotes about representative government, Edmund Burke famously said that "[y]our representative owes you, not his industry only, but his judgment".
 In this incident, the UC did a rather excellent job of exhibiting neither.